How to Mix and Match Pillows and Find the Right Insert

 Choose a Tri-Color Story

-Odd numbers play a prominent role in interior designs and décor.
-So, you can simplify your color selection by choosing three different shades pulled from things like walls, curtains, and bedding in the room.
-As a result, your pillows will add a sense of belongingness to these items, even if they're all different.
+Odd numbers play a prominent role in interior design and décor.
+You can simplify your color selection by choosing three different shades pulled from elements like walls, curtains, and bedding in the room.
+As a result, your pillows will add a sense of belonging to these items, even if they’re all different.

-If you want to stick to a monotone palette, using all solid colors with mixed textures can add visual interest.
-On the other hand, if your color story seems to lean toward light neutral tones, consider adding pops of color with an accent pillow.
+If you prefer a monotone palette, use solid colors with mixed textures for visual interest.
+Alternatively, if your color story leans toward light neutral tones, consider adding pops of color with an accent pillow.

 Mix Three Different Patterns

-It's important to achieve the right balance by choosing different pillow patterns.
-However, selecting too many patterns won't lend a cohesive look and feel to your room.
-So, designers suggest choosing up to 3 different patterns.
-Each pattern you select should incorporate at least one shade from your color story.
+It’s important to achieve the right balance by choosing different pillow patterns.
+However, selecting too many patterns won’t lend a cohesive look and feel to your room.
+Designers suggest choosing up to three different patterns, each incorporating at least one shade from your color story.

-It’s best to choose a lead pattern first, which is the largest one and contains all three shades of your color scheme.
-Next, two patterns can choose 1-2 colors from the scheme.
-Some pattern mixing ideas are:
+Start with a lead pattern — the largest one containing all three shades of your color scheme.
+Then, pick two smaller patterns that include 1–2 colors from the same palette.
+Some pattern-mixing ideas include:

 - One floral + one geometric + one solid color